tg-x/pandit/README.md

 make WEB=1
 ```

-# Source code & issues
+# Repository

-See this [repository](https://github.com/p2pcollab/pandit) for the source code and issues.
+See this [repository](https://github.com/p2pcollab/pandit) for the source code and issue tracker.

 # License